deletehead/pen_300_osep_prep/blog.md

 #### I did not like

 #### Pain points and stuff to review
+- Should really review the Jscript AMSI section and do/redo the exercises.
+DotNetToJscript wasn't working super great for some reason, so I glossed over it a bit.
+- Also, check sharpshooter with AMSI bypass.
+Need to get that working.

 #### Goofs
 - In 7.1.1, mention that you should connect to the `defender` host, not the `dev` host.
 I poked around on `dev` looking for Windbg and it wasn't there.
 Better yet, just have Windbg on both (not sure why you wouldn't have it on the `dev` machine :D)